Bridging factor and sparse models: Introduction

-Summarizing, our approach provides: \begin{enumerate} \item A systematic way to unify factor and sparse models in order to construct econometric specifications which use all the available information.
-These models can be applied to: \begin{enumerate} \item Forecasting in a high-dimensional setting; \item Construction of counterfactuals to aggregate data; \item Estimation of partial correlation networks; \end{enumerate} \item An inferential procedure to test for genereal structures in covariance and partial covariance matrices which can be useful, among other things, for: \begin{enumerate} \item Test for misspecification in factor models; or \item Test for nontrivial links among idiosyncratic units. \end{enumerate} \end{enumerate}
+Summarizing, our approach provides: \begin{enumerate} \item A systematic way to unify factor and sparse models to construct statistical specifications which use all available information and that can be applied, for example, to \begin{enumerate} \item Forecasting in a high-dimensional setting; \item Construction of counterfactuals to aggregate data; or \item Estimation of partial correlation networks; \end{enumerate} \item An inferential procedure to test for general structures in covariance and partial covariance matrices which can be useful, among other things, for: \begin{enumerate} \item Test for misspecification in factor models; or \item Test for nontrivial links among idiosyncratic units. \end{enumerate} \end{enumerate}